 Simply head over to chrome://flags/#incognito-screenshot on Chrome mobile and enable the flag.
 Relaunch the browser and you will be able to take screenshots of windows in Incognito mode as well.

 With Chrome 91 rolling out on Android, there’s a new Chrome flag that you can use on your smartphone.
 The new flag basically adds a screenshot tool within the share menu on Chrome for Android.

 You can enable the flag by heading to

 Once you’ve enabled the flag, you will see a new ‘Take Screenshot’ option within the share menu.
 The tool not only lets you take screenshots of the website you’re viewing, but also annotate and edit the screenshot before sharing it.

 Direct Actions flag is for those users who have got the new Google Assistant update — most likely in the US and Japan.
 It lets you operate Chrome with direct instructions from Google Assistant: open a tab, close a tab, refresh this page, share the page with someone, switch to the next tab and so on.
 Basically, you will be able to directly command Chrome with several voice instructions.
 So just search for “Direct actions” flag and enable it on your Chrome.

 Google Chrome Flags You Should Use

-If you’re a regular Google Chrome user and want to enhance your browsing experience, well, you now have a list of 20+ Chrome flag which should check out.
+If you’re a regular Google Chrome user and want to enhance your browsing experience, well, you now have a list of 30 Chrome flags which you should check out.
 Since a lot of the aforementioned features are still under testing, we suggest you proceed with caution to benefit from the Chrome flags.
 Toying with the flags could disrupt the existing browsing experience or performance, so be sure of what you’re enabling/ disabling before you do.
 So, which of these Chrome flags would you be tinkering with?
 Do you think we missed some cool and fun flags?
 Let us know in the comments down below.